Vishwajeet-P-Jadhav/Vishwajeet-P-Jadhav.github.io/_projects/5_project.md

 </div>

 ## Learning Outcomes
+I was tasked with designing the testbench for characterizing the custom neurostimulator chip, which was back from tapeout.
+I got to design the PCB for testing the IC, which included power management section, current references, voltage regulators and also a raspberry-pi module which was used for configuring the DSP unit of the chip [I made a mistake in the dimensions of the microcontroller footprint while designing, luckily we worked around it while soldering the components.
+You can see that in the image above].

-This was my first time characterizing an actual fabricated chip.
-I got to design the testing PCB for the neurostimulator chip, solder the manufactured PCB and help out with testing the chip.
-I programmed the microcontroller that was used for configuring the DSP units of the chip and recorded the stimulated waveforms in the oscilloscopes.
+After the board was ready, I worked on the chip measurements.
+This was my first time characterizing an actual fabricated chip, so it was a great learning experience honestly.
+For the measurements, I programmed the microcontroller for configuring the DSP unit and recorded the stimulator waveforms in an oscilloscope.

 In the IC design project, it was again my first time designing at GHz frequencies.
 The circuitry there was primarily a PLL made up of an LC-tank VCO which would be interfaced with magnetic nanoparticles for frequency shift-based bio-assay.
+I modeled the behaviour of the nanoparticles in Cadence by exporting custom s-parameter files to check the frequency dependent inductance.
+This was then embedded in the PLL to check the behaviour.
+I proposed certain detection schemes with this architecture, some were more prone to non-idealitites than others.
+It was a very enriching experience overall - I had guidance from great mentors and a cohort of 15 IUSSTF scholars to keep me company.